DDI-NO/documentation/docs/dditools/crfimport.md

 You can modify these items at anytime, hit enter to apply the changes.

 #### CRF scan upload
 With the visit details, the app will show the file input for you to upload the scan file.
-1. **Click** the "Browse files" button to choose a scanned CRF document in TIFF format.
+Click on the "Browse files" button to choose a scanned CRF document in TIFF format.
+The app will show a preview of the first page of the CRF and the detected page count.
-2. **Review** the page count and first page preview that appear after the file upload.

 ![CRF](../img/crf/import/uploaded_crf.png)